Learn how to make a classic game of Tic Tac Toe into a tray and coasters for Valentine’s Day or everyday with a handy stencil!

 The little crate holding the game pieces is from my dollar store revamps in THIS post.

 I added a few more crate sayings on it with the Shipping Crate Stamps stencil and it proved to be the perfect game piece or coaster holder!

 I rather like the coffee and game concept!
-Who wants to come over and try it out?
+Who wants to come over and play tic tac toe to the next level and try it out?
 I’ll put the coffee on…

 What are you making or putting out for Valentine’s Day?

 View all the other Valetine’s Day stencils HERE

 Other rustic Valentine’s Day projects to make: